Martin Tevaseu: Indianapolis Colts

 Tevaseu was claimed off waivers by the Indianapolis Colts on September 1, 2012.

 He was released on August 31, 2013 as the Indianapolis Colts got down to the league-mandated 53-player roster to start the season.

+Coaching career

+Martin now works as a defensive line coach for Santa Rosa Junior College.

 Personal life

 Tevaseu was born to Debby Fanene.
 Tevaseu has several other siblings, two brothers and five sisters.
 Tevaseu is the cousin of former UNLV Rebel and fullback Frank Summers.